FAQ

 Q. Is Ride the North genuinely non competitive?

 A. Very much so!
 No timing, no racing, no placings.
 None of that!
-The RtN 2025 plan will be an event that lasts a maximum of 11.5 hours (start times from 7am-10am and finish-line open 2.30pm-6.30pm) – the only thing you need to achieve is to finish your chosen route inside that timetable.
+The RtN 2026 plan will be an event that lasts a maximum of 12 hours (start times from 6.30am-9.30am and finish-line open 2.30pm-6.30pm) – the only thing you need to achieve is to finish your chosen route inside that timetable.
 The event is firmly established it as a sociable occasion – it can be a fairly long day on the bike that is spilt up with stops along the way.
+A bike ride that doesn’t provide you with times and doesn’t welcome you goinng fast as you can isn’t for everyone.
+Scotland has lots of great Sportive events that offer that kind of event.

 Q. Am I fit enough to take part?

 A. The event is intended for a wide spectrum of abilities.
-If you are starting from a low base, it has to be taken seriously and will require training.
-Maybe the average participant rides at something around 21 km/h (13 mph), but if you can maintain an average of 16 km/h (10 mph) over a long and hilly day, then that will be just fine provided you leave at the appropriate time.
+If you are worried that ‘there won’t be people like me’ …you probably shouldn’t waste to much time worrying!
+If you are starting from a low base in terms of how much cycling you have done, it has to be taken seriously and will require training.
+Maybe the average participant rides at something around 20-21 km/h (12-13 mph), but if you can maintain an average of 16 km/h (10 mph) over a long and hilly day, then that will be just fine provided you leave at the appropriate time.
 If 150 km looks too much, then we have a 110 km alternative.
-We do have a team of support riders to get you through.
-They are on the road to help everyone …nobody is left behind at the back.
+We do have a team of support riders to ensure nobody is left behind at the back.
 The photo gallery on this site hopefully shows a fair reflection on the event and it’s participants.

 Q. Are there a lot of hills?